neskech/minecraft_gl/readme.md

 A *work in progress* Minecraft clone made using Rust and opengGL

 Project should be running again!
-Note that I developed this on my mac, so I can't make any guarantees as to whether or not this will run on windows
+Note that I developed this on MacOS so I can't make any guarantees as to whether or not this will run on windows

 # Features